 Our salaries and benefits expenses for the period ended March 31, 2024 was \$7.5 million in comparison to \$5.2 million for the period ended March 31, 2023.
-The increase in salaries and benefits expenses were mainly due to an increase in number of fulltime employees from 127 on March 31, 2023 to 151 on March 31, 2024.
+The increase in salaries and benefits expenses were mainly due to an increase in number of full-time employees from 127 on March 31, 2023 to 151 on March 31, 2024.
 The increase is attributable to Real's commitment to serve its agents and to the growth with excellence and expansion of the Company.
 These investments in key management and employee personnel allow us to offer best-in-class service to our agents.
 As the Company continues in this period of growth, it is necessary to scale operations in order to support that growth.
 Increases in headcount, as well as the investments Real is making in its technology infrastructure, allow us to scale at an accelerated pace and serve as key contributors to our growth.
 We believe we have been able to scale in an efficient manner and with a proportionately minimal impact on our operational costs.
-Real's full-time employee ("FTEs") excluding One Real Title and One Real Mortgage employees to Agent ratio as of March 31, 2024.
+Real's full-time employee ("FTEs") excluding One Real Title and One Real Mortgage employees to Agent ratio as of March 31, 2024 is 1:143 compared to 1:114 as of March 31, 2023.